Retargeting

 Definition and examples

-Retargeting, also known as remarketing, is a sophisticated digital marketing strategy that involves re-engaging individuals who have previously interacted with your brand, website, products, or services but did not complete a desired conversion action.
+Retargeting, also known as remarketing, is a marketing strategy that involves re-engaging individuals who have previously interacted with your brand, website, products, or services but did not complete a desired conversion action.

-This approach leverages behavioral data and user intent signals to deliver highly targeted and personalized messages designed to bring potential customers back into the conversion funnel.
+It uses behavioral data and intent signals to deliver highly targeted and personalized messages designed to bring potential customers back into the conversion funnel.
 The core principle behind retargeting is that people who have already shown interest in your brand are more likely to convert than completely new prospects.
 By strategically reconnecting with these warm leads through email automation, display advertising, social media ads, or other channels, businesses can significantly improve their conversion rates and maximize the return on their initial marketing investments.

 Why it matters